 OAuth needs a key and secret, together these are know as an OAuth consumer.
 You can create a consumer on any existing workspace.
 To create a consumer, do the following:

-Select your avatar (Your profile and settings) from the navigation bar at the top of the screen.
+Select your avatar (Your profile) from the navigation bar at the top of the screen.

 Under Recent workspaces, select the workspace that will be accessed using the consumer; or find and open the workspace under All workspaces.